 Get a Commercial Activity License

 All businesses that operate in Philadelphia must apply for a Commercial Activity License (CAL) from the Department of Licenses and Inspections.
-You must have a City business tax account number to obtain CAL.
+You must have a City business tax account number to get a CAL.

 If you applied for the business tax account number by mail, that form will also be used to issue a CAL for your business.
 You do not need to complete another application.

-You can register your business, and get a City business tax account number, using the City’s eFile/ePay website.
-You can also apply for your CAL online through the Department of Licenses and Inspections.
+You can get a City business tax account number through the Philadelphia Tax Center and apply for your CAL online through eCLIPSE.

 Know your City business taxes